mxm5/ISO8583-Parser/README.md

 This Rust program gets iso messages in hex string format and it extracts and processes specific fields from an input message.

-**Important Note:** As the PHP Web server use a rust program to parse the message, you will need it.
-You can achieve this program by compiling the rust written program from source or you can downlaod the executable file with **iso_parser_downloader**.
+**Important Note:** As the PHP Web server uses a rust program to parse the message, you will need it.
+You can achieve this program by building release of the rust written program from the source or you can downlaod the executable file with **iso_parser_downloader**.
 ## Usage
 ### Run it as a PHP Web Server
 1. Download the source code and go to the root directory of your source code